Hagerman horse

-Equus simplicidens. sometimes called the Hagerman horse is an extinct species of equine native to North America during the Pliocene.
+Equus simplicidens, also known as the Hagerman horse and American zebra, is an extinct species of equine native to North America during the Pliocene and Early Pleistocene.
 It is one of the oldest and most primitive members of the genus Equus.
-Abundant remains of it were discovered in 1928 in Hagerman, Idaho.
-It is the state fossil of Idaho.
+It is the state fossil of Idaho, where abundant remains of the species were discovered near the town of Hagerman in 1928.